robenkleene/development-references/languages/react/react.md

 )
 ```

-This can also be written like this, which allows
+This can also be written like this, which allows state.

 ``` javascript
 const IndexPage = ({ data }) => {